feistydog/FeistyDB/README.md

 let dbQ = try DatabaseQueue("myapp.dbQ")
 ```

-This creates a queue which may be used from multiple threads safely.
+This creates a queue which may be used from multiple threads or dispatch queues safely.
 The queue serializes access to the database ensuring only a single operation occurs at a time.
 Database operations may be performed synchronously or asynchronously.

 ```swift
 // Perform a synchronous database access